abarker/typped/doc/sphinx_docs/juxtaposition_operators.rst

 4. A jop must behave as an ordinary token when it is inferred, such as allowing multiple tail handler functions based on preconditions (a head handler for a jop would never be called, see below).
-One exception to this rule is that if no preconditions match then, instead of raising an exception, a jop which would otherwise be inferred is simply not inferred.
+One exception to this rule is that if no preconditions match for the jop token then, instead of raising an exception, a jop which would otherwise be inferred is simply not inferred.

 5. A jop can only occur to the left of a token with a head handler and no tail handler.
 The head is needed since the jop will call it in order to get its